Share this publication

 When is Masopust / Shrovetide in the Czech Republic?

-Like Easter the date of this carnival moves ever year.
+Just like Easter, the date of this carnival moves every year.
 Masopust can happen any time between February 1st and March 7th.
 The 2020 Masopust dates start on the 22nd February, 2020 and end on the 25th February 2020.

 Where is Hlinecko?